-ii) Standards issued but not yet effective and not early adopted ii) Standards issued but not yet effective and not early adopted (Continued)
+ii) Standards issued but not yet effective and not early adopted

 Standards, interpretations and amendments to existing standards that are issued but not yet effective up to the date of issuance of the consolidated financial statements are as follows.
 The Group will make the necessary changes if not indicated otherwise, which will be affecting the consolidated financial statements and disclosures, when the new standards and interpretations become effective.